devspace-sh/devspace/docs/pages/workflow-basics/dependencies.md

 title: Dependencies
 ---

-DevSpace CLI allows you to define dependencies between several software projects, e.g. across different git repositories.
+DevSpace CLI allows you to define dependencies between several software projects that have a `devspace.yaml`, e.g. across different git repositories.
 This makes DevSpace CLI a great tool for building and deploying software that consists of several microservices.

 When a DevSpace project has dependencies, DevSpace CLI will:
 1. Resolve all dependencies in a resursive manner